particle-iot/docs/src/content/troubleshooting/guides/device-management/how-do-i-manage-my-user-access-token.md

 and pass your Particle Username and Password as request arguments.

-**Note**, users can still quickly grab an access token by going to <https://console.particle.io/events> and selecting the "View Events from a Terminal" button.
+**Note**, users can still quickly grab an access token by going to [the console events page](https://console.particle.io/events) and selecting the "View Events from a Terminal" button.
 However, this token will expire in 15 minutes.